US files charges in Michigan over diesel engine tampering

-GRAND RAPIDS, Mich. -- Federal authorities in Michigan filed charges Wednesday against nine people in a scheme to defeat air-pollution rules by tampering with software and hardware in heavy-duty diesel engines.
+DETROIT -- Eleven people have been charged in Michigan in a scheme to evade air-pollution rules by tampering with software and hardware in heavy-duty diesel engines, federal authorities said Wednesday.

 Diesel Freak LLC, based in Gaylord, has agreed to pay a $750,000 fine.
 Accurate Truck Service, based in Grand Rapids, and a related company, Griffin Transportation, have each agreed to pay $500,000, court filings show.